m-ab-s/media-autobuild_suite/README.md

 For all you need ~7 GB disk space.
 The script doesn't build any registry key or system variables, when you don't need it any more you can delete the folder and your system will be clean.
-Building everything from the beginning takes around ~3 hours.
+Building everything from scratch takes about ~3 hours.

-Later when you need only some new builds, delete the .exe files under local32\bin|local64\bin, some libs only produce *.a files, when you want to build them new, then delete that one under /local32/lib or /local64/lib. ffmpeg, x264, x265, libvpx, libbluray, sox and some other tools have frequent updates from git, so for them you probably don't need to delete files or folders to get updated versions.
+Check doc/forcing-recompilations.md to check how you can force a rebuild of all libs/binaries.

 To save a bit of space you can delete, after compiling, all source folders (except the folders with a "-git", "-svn" or "-hg" on end) in /build.
-There's an option in the .bat for the script to remove these folders itself.
+There's an option in the .bat for the script to remove these folders automatically.

 Have fun!